 In the evening the participants were invited to stay for a reading of a new piece about body image and nakedness entitled Eve Ate Figs. A beautiful sacred safe space was created and the audience chose to be clothing optional in response to their sense of the piece.

-As I write this I admit I have no idea where this initial year of exploration may lead.
+As I write this I am shaping some strong ideas on where this initial exploration may lead.
 It has already created a gathering of around 100 practitioners who want to be involved now and in the future in Revelation.
-I go to the 2017 meeting of Devoted and Disgruntled to ask a question one year on to the assembled 200+ clothed practitioners.
+I go to the 2018 meeting of Devoted and Disgruntled to ask a question to the assembled 200+ clothed practitioners.

 I welcome your thoughts including suggestions of other people I should know about, and concerns on anything I have written so far.
 I especially welcome collaborators/drivers who may see the right way forward for this embryonic r&d.